netmindz/balboa_GL_ML_spa_control/README.md

 While there is the excellent https://github.com/ccutrer/balboa_worldwide_app project that handled the new WiFi capable BP range of controllers, this is *NOT* compatible with the older GL/EL range such as the GL2000.

-At the moment this protect is just to pull together the information that has been established.
+The aim of this project is to achieve similar results

+Current state: PoC app for ESP32 that sends current temperature to Home Assistant

 ![gl2000](GL2000_pcb_2.jpg)